johnny-pham23/portfolio/index.md

 ### Spatial Analysis
   * Query wildfire data to obtain fire intensities of counties of California.
-  * Equijoin wildfire data to counties data by the key-value counties shared by both datasets.
+  * Equi-join wildfire data to counties data by the key-value counties shared by both datasets.
-  * Used QGIS to visualize the fire intensites of each county using Beast to convert logitudes and latitudes to geometry datatype.
+  * Used QGIS to visualize the fire intensites of each county.

 ![](projects/wildfire-analysis/images/spatial_analysis100klegendsmall.png)

 ## Stroke Prediction
 * For the completion of Data Mining Techniques
 * As a group, we experimented with different classification methods to predict if a patient was at risk of having a stroke.

 ### Preprocessing Data
 We explored the patient dataset to search for features that have null/missing values.
 Using boxplots we can look at each feature to see if there are any outliers.
 We then encoded and normalized the features.
 During this phase, we also noticed how imbalanced the dataset was and used SMOTE to avoid oversampling the minority class.

 ### Random Foreset
 - I was tasked to create a random forest algorithm.
 Random Forest is a ensemble method were many decision trees are created with randomized features.
 - Maximizing the information gain we pick the highest gain to split.